fanonwue/go-short-link/docs/develop.md

 in the following code block (it can be found in the `internal/ds/csv.go` file as well).
 It utilizes Go's native CSV library to handle reading the records, and will use appropriate filesystem operations to implement `NeedsUpdate()` and `LastModified()`.
-When working with file-based providers, special care needs to be taken in order to always close created file handles.
+When working with file-based providers, special care needs to be taken to always close created file handles.
 Go's `defer` functionality is very useful to handle this.
 Accessing the CSV-file through the `withFile()` handler ensures that the file handle will always be closed.

 ```{literalinclude} ../internal/ds/csv.go